breatheco-de/celery-task-manager-django-plugin/docs/getting-started/task.md

 # Task

-`task` is a regular decorator that wraps a Celery `shared_task` to use Task manager.
-It could track and monitorize your tasks executions and protect your tasks queue against a Redis shutdown process.
+`task` is a regular decorator that wraps a Celery `shared_task` to use Task Manager.
+It could track and monitor your tasks executions and protect your task queue against a Redis shutdown process.

 ## Parameters